 Based in Portland, Oregon, KEEN has grown rapidly since its inception in 2003.
 The brand built its reputation on sandals before breaking through with its casual shoes, work boots, and hiking footwear.
 It's not only based in the United States but one of the rare companies that actually manufactures (some of) its footwear in the USA (as well as in Asia and Mexico).

 KEEN used to be my go-to brand recommendation for budget-oriented hikers.
-However, KEEN's prices have shot up $40-50 the past few years, pricing them above the budget price point.
+However, most KEEN hiking boots and shoes cost $50 more today than they did five years ago.
 It's a good brand.
-But now that KEEN hiking boots and shoes cost as much as Salomons and other premium brands, they have stiffer competition.
+But now that KEEN costs as much as Salomon and other premium brands, it has stiffer competition in the hike category.

 Why buy KEEN hiking boots/shoes?